 Healthy relationships are an important part of a full and happy life, whereas unhealthy relationships can create real misery and hardship.
-This is a scientific fact which has been proven by research (see one of the longest studies done by Harvard)
+This is a scientific fact that has been proven by research (see one of the longest studies done by Harvard)

 So, ensuring that you understand what makes for healthy relationships and putting the things in place to create your own, is crucial for the overall well-being of your life.

-In this article, I gave you 8 common size of healthy relationships – I hope you go through them again, consider the questions, and put the things in place that are lacking right now in your relationship.
+In this article, I gave you 8 common signs of healthy relationships – I hope you go through them again, consider the questions, and put the things in place that are lacking right now in your relationship.